Ball-Fuzz-Tennis-Center/Tennis-System/README.md

 Giving border radius to buttons in css that used bootstrap features.
 Satisfying the HTML5 validator about comments.

 Jonathan: I was assigned to create two reservation pages that included court reservation and lesson reservation.
 I used HTML5, bootstrap and jquery for the pages.
-I also created a homepage for the purpose linking all the pages together and is still under construction.
+I also created a homepage for the purpose of linking all the pages together and is still under construction.
 It has a navigation bar with a drop down menu.
 The reservation pages are inside a form container and have drop down options.

 Issues: The few issues I came across are as follows:
 I had issues adjusting the navigation bar.